Sheep-y/Modnix/DESIGN_DOC.md

 These settings must be persisted:

-1. Global Safe Mode (on/off)
-2. Global Log Level (on/off)
+1. Global Log Level (on/off)
-3. Manually disabled mods.
+2. Status of each mods.
-4. User override of mod metadata.
+3. User override of mod metadata.

 The settings are associated with game path and mode, but most users should have only one default settings.

+### Loading Phase

+Mods may implement multiple methods which will be called at different phases.

+The phases are being determined and will be documented.
+These phases are planned:

+1. Splash
+2. Default
+3. MainMenuFirstLoad
+4. MainMenuOnLoad
+5. GeoLevelFirstLoad
+6. GeoLevelOnLoad
+7. TacLevelFirstLoad
+8. TacLevelOnLoad

 ## Main GUI